 View more information on what counts as a statutory nuisance and how councils can deal with complaints.

-In all assessments of nuisance the Environmental Health Officer investigating the case, not the complainant, makes the decision on whether a nuisance exists.
+In all assessments of nuisance the Public Protection Officer investigating the case, not the complainant, makes the decision on whether a nuisance exists.
 Case law requires the Officer to act as the ‘standard person’ when reaching the decision.
 Therefore, those who have a different or higher expectation of peace, such as shift workers or people who are studying/ill, may not always get the result they want.

 To take action on your behalf the Environmental Protection Team must witness and experience the nuisance you are complaining about for themselves.
 They must also be satisfied that they have evidence to show to a court that the disturbance is serious enough to be considered a ‘statutory nuisance’ in a legal sense.

 The Council must take steps as are ‘reasonably practicable’ to investigate a complaint and has no duty to take legal action unless it is satisfied that a nuisance exists.
 Whilst every effort is made to investigate a nuisance, there are occasions when Officers do not witness the problem or fail to gather enough evidence to demonstrate that it exists - for example, if the noise is irregular.